MAHMOUDMAMDOH8/Sales-product/README.md

 Data Preparation and Cleaning using Python:

-Load the CSV files into Python using a library such as pandas.
+Load the CSV files into Python

 Perform data manipulation tasks, such as combining multiple CSV files, handling missing values, and removing duplicates.